 Executive level positions in the healthcare field frequently require a graduate degree.
 The Master’s degree is the widely accepted educational standard for mid to upper-level positions in medium and large healthcare organizations.
-Applicants in the District of Columbia region can select among the below-described degree categories.
+Applicants in the Washington D.C. region can select among the below-described degree categories.

 - MBA (HA) is the Master of Business Administration in Healthcare Administration